THE EXHIBITIONS OF NEW YORK

 The streets of New York form the living framework of the city — a network of energy and intention carved through centuries of movement.
 They are the city’s arteries, drawing millions through their corridors each day; a language of pavement and pattern that speaks of order and chaos in equal measure.

-• Close-up of the top portion of the Chrysler Building in New York City, featuring its Art Deco architecture with spire and decorative gargoyles against a blue sky.
+• Close-up of the top portion of the Chrysler Building, an art deco skyscraper in New York City, showcasing its ornate spire and architectural details against a clear blue sky.

 The Landmarks